shaongitbd/onuze/COMMENTS_API.md

-# Reddit Clone - Comments API Endpoints
+# Onuze - Comments API Endpoints

 This document describes the available API endpoints for managing comments in the SecureThread backend.